The causal structure of galactic astrophysics: Methodology

+{By combining localised conditioning with targeted testing, FCIT achieves substantial computational savings relative to FCI while empirically retaining strong recovery of PAG structure in both simulated and real data settings.} The resulting graphs are edge-minimal and correctly oriented, with an unprecedented runtime of only $\sim$1 minute for $4.5\times10^5$ datapoints and 7 features. {High accuracy on causal discovery benchmarks is demonstrated in~\cite{FCIT}.}

+Our independence test is \texttt{use\_basis\_function\_lrt}. {This implements a conditional independence test based on truncated basis-function expansions of the conditional mean functions.
+Specifically, to test for $X\perp Y\ |\ Z$ the variables $X$ and $Y$ are each expanded in an orthogonal basis (Legendre polynomials in our implementation), truncated at order given by the user-supplied hyperparameter \texttt{truncation\_limit}.
+Conditional independence is then assessed by comparing a restricted model in which the basis coefficients of $X$ do not enter the regression for $Y$ to an unrestricted model in which they do using a likelihood ratio test, i.e. using the null and alternative hypotheses

+where $f$ and $g$ are basis-function expansions and $\epsilon$ a Gaussian noise.
+Independence is accepted if the improvement in log-likelihood allowing for the dependence on $X$ fails to exceed the $\chi^2$ threshold at the chosen significance level.
+This allows for flexible nonlinear dependencies while retaining a well-defined parametric test statistic.}

+For scoring we adopt \texttt{use\_basis\_function\_bic}, {which defines a likelihood by assuming additive noise models with finite variance after basis expansion.
+Specifically, the likelihood $\mathcal{L}$ is computed from the corresponding sums of squares of the residuals and therefore assumes that the noise term simply adds onto the dependent variable in each regression.
+Model complexity is penalised by the number of retained basis coefficients using the Bayesian information criterion (BIC;~\citealt{BIC}),

-where $\mathcal{L}$ is the likelihood of a target variable when predicted according to a hypothetical conditional correlation structure, $N$ is the sample size used for the local regression, and $k$ is the number of free regression coefficients in the basis‑function expansion for the child given its current parent set.
+where $N$ is the sample size used for the local regression and $k$ is the number of free regression coefficients in the basis‑function expansion for the child given its current parent set~\citep{CPN}.
+The BIC score balances goodness-of-fit against model complexity, with higher scores indicating preferred models in our convention.
+These assumptions are weaker than linear-Gaussian models while remaining computationally tractable at large sample sizes.
+The score-based search itself is done with the Best Order Score Search (BOSS; \citealt{BOSS}) algorithm.}

+This makes FCIT a hybrid algorithm: the constraint phase uses the basis‑function likelihood ratio test to prune edges, while the score phase (and the refinement and orientation phases) uses the basis‑function BIC.
+For the $p$-value threshold we use 0.01 in all cases, which we find not to affect the results appreciably. {Note that FCIT is agnostic to the specific conditional independence test and score employed.
+We exploit this flexibility by combining FCIT with basis-function likelihood ratio tests and scores, allowing nonlinear dependencies to be detected without sacrificing scalability.}